dabhijanvi/simple-web-page/README.md

 Hyperlink: A clickable link to another website

 Basic Styling: Use of fonts, colors, and spacing for improved appearance

 ## 🎨 Design Style:
 Minimalist and clean layout

-Neutral background with readable text

-Focus on content clarity and simplicity
-## 🎨 Design Style:
-Minimalist and clean layout